 Evidence of success

 Bureaucratic and organizational conditions in approval of financial/insurance cover may be obstacles to the uptake new services and solutions or applications.
-Patients’ and professionals’ interest in daily use of a tool like META depends on the continuous interest in resetting personal health plan.
+Patients’ and professionals’ interest in daily use of the APP depends on the continuous interest in resetting personal health plan.

 Potential for learning or transfer

-Good Practice of government initiative leading innovation in public health, prevention and patient adherence/empowerment by combining developments of methodology and IT solutions/applications.
+Good Practice of government initiative leading to the uptake of innovation in public health, prevention and patient adherence/empowerment by combining developments of methodology and IT solutions and applications.
 Cooperation among stakeholders was also well prepared and managed.
 Key stakeholders were involved in the development.
-Research was involved in preparation of the methodology and delivering evidence based questionnaires.
-Patient and care providers took part in specification and testing phases of the APP.
+Physicians, programmers, graphic artists, health managers, IT specialists and patients took part in the medical, communication and information technology aspects of every development phase.
+The structure of the development phases ensured that the innovative methods could be taken up when the APP was developed to satisfy real needs of end-users by creating an ergonomic, user-friendly and useful application that met medical and mobile communication criteria too.
+Research helix was involved in the preparation of the methodology and delivering evidence based questionnaires.
+Patients and care providers took part in specification and testing phases of the APP.